 At the same time, the cost of health care is rising and claiming an ever-increasing share of national income.
-Health care spending averaged 9.3% of GDP in the OECD countries in 2012, with an average of US\$ 3,484 spent per capita.
+Health care spending averaged 8.9% of GDP in the OECD countries in 2013, with an average of US\$ 3,453 spent per capita.

-As in previous years, the United States had the highest per capita spending (US\$ 8,745).
-Germany ranked sixth among the OECD countries with per capita spending of US\$ 4,811.
+As in previous years, the United States had the highest per capita spending (US\$ 8,713).
+Germany ranked sixth among the OECD countries with per capita spending of US\$ 4,819.

-The public sector is the main source of health funding in nearly all OECD countries.
-In Germany, 77% of health spending was funded by public sources in 2012, above the average of 72% in the OECD countries.
+In Germany, 76% of health spending was funded by public sources in 2013, above the average of 73% in the OECD countries.

 Most of the OECD countries have enjoyed large gains in life expectancy over the past decades, thanks to improved living standards, public health interventions, and progress in medical care.
-In 2012, average life expectancy in the OECD countries was 80.2 years.
+In 2013, average life expectancy in the OECD countries was 80.5 years.

-Source: OECD Health Data 2014
+Source: OECD Health Data 2015 (2013 data most recent available)